BIAPT/EEGsonic/resonance_gui/flask-app/readme.md

 A Signal can have several Ranges, a Range is a sub-section of the Signal that has its own name- for instance the range of 0.1 to 0.3 of one of the Spectral Power Ratio signals could be called "spr_low".

 If a range is marked "relative: true", its minimum and maximum will update to match the min and max of the corresponding signal.
-If no default min and max are given, then it will match the signal's min and max exactly, however if you provide a min and max for the range, these will only change when the signal exceeds these bounds, in which case the min or max will update to the new value.
+If no default min and max are given, then it will match the signal's min and max exactly, however if you provide a min and max for the range and also specify "relatve: true", these will only change when the signal exceeds these bounds, in which case the min or max will update to the new value.

 #### Tracks